openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 ## Proposal

-This enhancement leverages label selectors to allow cluster-monitoring-operator to select the appropriate monitors ([Pod|Service]Monitor) for a given scrape profile.
+This enhancement leverages label selectors to allow cluster-monitoring-operator to select the appropriate monitors ([Pod|Service]Monitor) for a given metrics collection profile.

 Given this, the following steps would be necessary to implement this
 enhancement:

-- expose a configuration option in the cluster-monitoring-operator ConfigMap that allows selecting the scrape profile;
+- expose a configuration option in the cluster-monitoring-operator ConfigMap that allows selecting the metrics collection profile;
-- OCP components that would like to implement scrape profiles would have to provide X monitors.
-Where X is the number of scrape profiles that we would support.
+- OCP components that would like to implement metrics collection profiles would have to provide X monitors.
+Where X is the number of metrics collection profiles that we would support.

 ### Workflow Description

-The cluster-monitoring-operator (CMO) will be extended with a new field, `scrapeProfile` under `prometheusK8s`.
-This new field will then allow users to configure their desired scrape profile while preserving the platform functionality (console, HPA and alerts).
+The cluster-monitoring-operator (CMO) will be extended with a new field, `collectionProfile` under `prometheusK8s`.
+This new field will then allow users to configure their desired metrics collection profile while preserving the platform functionality (console, HPA and alerts).

 ```yaml
 apiVersion: v1